MicrosoftDocs/ATADocs/ATADocs/Troubleshoot/troubleshooting-ata-using-perf-counters.md

 ---
 # required metadata

-title: Troubleshooting ATA using the performance counters | Microsoft Advanced Threat Analytics
+title: Troubleshooting ATA using the performance counters | Microsoft ATA
 description: Describes how you can use performance counters to troubleshoot issues with ATA
 keywords:
 author: rkarlin